California Democratic Party snubs Feinstein, endorses rival

 OAKLAND, Calif.
 (AP) — The California Democratic Party snubbed U.S. Sen. Dianne Feinstein on Saturday by handing its official endorsement and a badly needed boost to state Sen. Kevin de Leon, her longshot Democratic challenger.

 In backing de Leon, a majority of the party’s 360-member executive board ignored Feinstein’s calls to stay neutral in the race.
-Her allies had warned an endorsement would create an intraparty squabble that could detract from important down-ballot races.
+Her allies had warned an endorsement in the race would create an intraparty squabble that could detract from important down-ballot races.

 De Leon has long been courting party activists and appealed to those seeking a fresh face and a more progressive senator to fight against President Donald Trump.